FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Experimental Results

-We conduct our experiments on two datasets, FMNIST~\cite{xiao2017fashion} and CIFAR-10~\cite{krizhevsky2009learning}.
-To simulate the heterogeneity in cross-device FL, we adopt a challenging experimental FL setting with $N=1000$ clients, and we use the Non-IID data partition in~\cite{mcmahan2017communication} where each client only has the data of two labels.
-For the experiments on FMNIST, we sample $C=10$ clients for local training in each communication round.
-For CIFAR-10, we sample $C=30$ clients in each communication round.
+We conduct our experiments on two datasets, FMNIST~\cite{xiao2017fashion} and CIFAR-10 \cite{krizhevsky2009learning}, partitioned onto $N=100$ clients with the same Non-IID data partition as \citet{shah2021adversarial}.
+We sample $30$ clients for local training in each communication round.

-For AT, we use $l_\infty$ norm to bound the perturbation.
-We use PGD-10 to generate adversarial samples during training, and we test the adversarial accuracy under PGD-20 attack~\cite{madry2017towards,moosavi2019robustness,zizzo2020fat}.
-The perturbation bound at the input $\vz_0=\vx$ is set to be $\epsilon_0=0.15$ for FMNIST, with PGD step size $\alpha_0=0.02$.
-For CIFAR-10, we set $\epsilon_0=8/255$ and $\alpha_0=2/255$~\cite{zizzo2020fat}.
-See Appendix~\ref{Apx:exp_detail} for more details.